 Orbiter

-Orbiters are space probes that orbit an intended celestial body.
-They consist of payloads such as cameras and sounders for capturing images of the planets and detecting any subsurface water.
+Orbiters are space probes that survey celestial bodies using cameras and sounders to capture images and detect subsurface water.

 Artificial Intelligence: Space agencies are advancing with the integration of artificial intelligence (AI) for cloud computing.
 The use of AI for intelligent data transmission on Mars or Lunar rovers eliminates human scheduling errors, resulting in collecting valuable data and extracting meaningful information.